-

 colony.
 Their nest usually built inside living or dead tree trunk.
 More

-information in the Stingless Bees page.
+information can be found in the Stingless Bees page.

 -